-Following the introduction of the mandatory requirement for private and public sector organisations to calculate and publish a gender pay gap report, there have been calls for pay transparency to be extended to others areas affected by inequality and a lack of diversity.
+Following the introduction of the mandatory requirement for private and public sector organisations to calculate and publish a gender pay gap report, there have been calls for pay transparency to be extended to other areas affected by inequality and a lack of diversity.

-More information on gender pay gap reporting can be found on our employment law page.
+- More information on gender pay gap reporting can be found on our employment law page.